UK dials up "virtual doctors" in big telehealth push

 Remote monitoring has the potential to save money by keeping people like Silvers - who suffers from chronic obstructive pulmonary disease (COPD) - healthy and out of hospital.

-Indeed, the department of health claims it could save up to 1.2 billion pounds over five years.
+Indeed, the department of health claims it could save up to 1.2 billion pounds ($1.9 billion) over five years.

 Savings of that scale are hard to ignore in an age of austerity, and other governments across Europe are also exploring the concept.